junelva/qffp/README.md

 #### Status

-Tested and works on WSL (Linux), Windows Powershell and Windows Command Prompt.
+Tested and works on common Linux, Mac, and Windows terminal emulators.
+Written within WSL.

 Known issues:
-- On Windows, key repeats spam the input event queue.
+- On Windows Powershell, key repeats spam the input event queue.
 So if you hold down a key to move, your character will keep moving after key release.
 Nonetheless, the game should be playable with delicate inputs.

+#### Running

+You will need the [Rust compiler and package manager](https://doc.rust-lang.org/cargo/getting-started/installation.html), `cargo`.

+`cargo run` - debug information will be displayed.
+`cargo run -r` - run the release version.

+Your terminal font must support unicode half-block characters ('▀', '▄') and 256 colors.

 ### What is it?

-"Queer Folk Farmpunk" is a larger game concept I've been toying with for a while.
-I decided to create a demake of sorts, heavily inspired by Stardew Valley, to familiarize myself with the creation of custom miniature game engines.
+A tech demo that plays out as a demake of popular farming games.

-`qffp` is a technical game prototype demonstrating the possibility of creating low-res games with animated pixel art that run in a terminal.
-This implementation is written in Rust and makes primary use of three crates: [crossterm](https://github.com/crossterm-rs/crossterm) for terminal input and low-level windowing, [specs](https://github.com/amethyst/specs) for a versatile entity component system, and [anathema::display](https://github.com/togglebyte/anathema) for flicker-free, double-buffered, immediate-mode rendering.
+`qffp` demonstrates the possibility of creating animated pixel art games that run in a terminal.
+This implementation is written in Rust and makes primary use of three crates: [crossterm](https://github.com/crossterm-rs/crossterm) for terminal input and low-level windowing, [specs](https://github.com/amethyst/specs) for a versatile entity component system, and [anathema::display](https://github.com/togglebyte/anathema) for flicker-free, double-buffered rendering.

 One interesting quality of a pixel buffer being used in a terminal is that the text is inherently higher resolution than the graphics, creating cozy yet readable output.

-Developed in a Linux terminal, the pixel art was drawn in Aseprite.

-#### Running

-You will need the Rust compiler and package manager, `cargo`.
-If you run the crate with `cargo run`, debug information will be displayed.
-To run without debug information, use `cargo run -r` to build and run the release version.
-It's likely that this command must be run while in the base project directory (`qffp`).

-Your terminal font must support unicode half-block characters and your terminal must be in 256 color mode.

-### Analysis

-#### Lessons
+### Lessons

 qffp is my first finished game prototype in the Rust language.
 I learned a lot about the language while using it and did not encounter anything too difficult.
-Alongside the Rust experience, I became more familiar with specs, the ECS crate I used.
+Alongside gaining Rust experience, I became more familiar with specs, the ECS crate I used.
 The strength of its design became apparent when rendering sorted, animated text sprites in an earlier prototype.
+So far I've kept the code in a prototype state (delicate, unoptimized) as my goal was mainly to prove the concept of an animated terminal game.

 #### Things I would do differently